agile-lab-dev/wasp/documentation/dev.md

 #### Adding Security with Kerberos

-**Note:** It is required that Spark is connected to a Kerberized YARN cluster following the istruction above
+**Note:** It is required that Spark is connected to a Kerberized YARN cluster following the instruction above

 - Create a keytab in the directory `docker` (follow the instructions contained in the file `docker/keytab-build.sh`)